Talenteddolly/ContentCraft-Hub/Setup-Guide-Color-Scheme/Github-Pages-Deployment.md

 ### 🔹 **What was wrong?**

-The project was pointing to `src/main.jsx`, which doesn't exist in the built files.
-GitHub Pages serves from `/dist/index.html` and needs bundled files.
+The project was referencing `src/main.jsx`, which doesn't exist in the production build.
+GitHub Pages serves from `/dist/index.html` and requires compiled, bundled files.

 ### 🔹 **What was done?**

-- Built the project with `vite build`.
+- The app was built using `vite build`.
-- Deployed the `/dist` folder with `gh-pages`.
+- The `/dist` folder was deployed with `gh-pages`.

 ---